splunk/public-o11y-docs/gdi/monitors-databases/mysql.rst

 =======

 .. meta::
    :description: Use this Splunk Observability Cloud integration for the MySQL monitor.
-See benefits, install, configuration, and metrics
+See benefits, install, configuration, and metrics.

 .. note:: The Smart Agent receiver used with the MySQL monitor type is now deprecated.